-- (ii) if through lack of orders or financial difficulties an employer is unable to find suitable employment for as apprentice and a transfer to another employer cannot be arranged; - (iii) if in the opinion of the Secretary for Labour, circumstances exist which render such suspension or cancellation necessary or desirable.
+(ii) if through lack of orders or financial difficulties an employer is unable to find suitable employment for an apprentice and a transfer to another employer cannot be arranged

+(iii) if, in the opinion of the Sccretary for Labour, circumstances exist which render such suspension or cancellation necessary or desirable.

-Any covenant in an indenture inconsistent with the provisions of this clause shall be null and void and of no force or effect while this Determination remains in force and applies to the parties to the indenture.
+Any covenant in an indenture inconsistent with the provision of this clause shall be null and void and of no force or effect while this Determination remains in force and applies to the parties to the indenture.